dwightjack/wok-pkgs/packages/core/docs/presets.md

 ## Setup hook plugins

-Hook plugin are used inside a task to allow the user to customize task functionalities and behaviors ([see here](packages/core/create-tasks#task-function-hooks) for details).
+Hook plugins are used inside a task to allow the user to customize task's functionalities and behaviors ([see here](packages/core/create-tasks#task-function-hooks) for details).

 You can setup task hooks in a preset: